 All are welcome!
-If you sew or quilt now or you are just learning, join Jenny for the 2019 monthly Lap Quilting Club at the MAC Center in Salisbury, MD.
+If you sew or quilt now or you are just learning, join Jenny for the 2019 monthly Lap Quilting Club.
+Club meetings now will be held at Jenny’s Sewing Studio 1030 South Schumaker Dr. Salisbury, MD.
+If you are new, please register by following the enrollment link.
 The fee is only $5.00 per meeting.

 Here is a link to the power point presentation of the lap quilt club by lesson.
 If you click on the lesson window the power point presentation window will allow you to click on the 4 outward arrows at the bottom of the screen.
 In a new screen you can choose start slide show.
 You can hit esc to escape the screen.